heydarimo/Night-Time-Dehazing/README.md

 In our CVPR 2026 paper, we present **HistoFusionNet**, a histogram-guided fusion and frequency-adaptive refinement framework for nighttime image dehazing.
 The proposed network is designed to combine global distribution-aware representation learning with local detail restoration.
 Specifically, HistoFusionNet uses histogram-guided modeling to capture illumination and intensity-distribution priors that are important for nighttime scenes with severe brightness imbalance and haze-density variation.
 This helps the network better understand global degradation patterns and restore visually consistent results.

 To further improve restoration quality, HistoFusionNet incorporates a frequency-adaptive refinement strategy.
 This component enhances structural details, suppresses artifacts, and improves texture recovery by refining the restored image in a frequency-aware manner.
 By combining histogram-guided fusion with frequency-domain refinement, HistoFusionNet effectively reduces haze, glow, color shifts, and contrast degradation while preserving image details.
-The framework achieves strong performance on nighttime and dense haze benchmarks and was developed for the **NTIRE 2026 Night-Time Dehazing Challenge** at the **11th New Trends in Image Restoration and Enhancement Workshop, CVPR 2026**.
+The framework achieves strong performance on nighttime and dense haze benchmarks and is presented at **CVPR 2026** in the **11th New Trends in Image Restoration and Enhancement Workshop**.

 ---